Welcome back. Thus far, we have gathered critical Intel, and stockpiled some great weapons.

 Handouts and mementos continue to work for you long after you have gone, and thus have a multiplier effect.
 Handouts sitting on a coffee table, in a waiting room, or simply shared amongst friends keep your message and branding alive.
 In this digital age, many are rediscovering the power of print media.

-Boot Camp Tip #9: Do not underestimate the power and the multiplier effect of handouts, nor the emotional response to shaking hands with someone with a smile on their face.
-Ask about planning a seminar with local Veteran Clubs!
+Boot Camp Tip #9: Do not underestimate the power and the multiplier effect of handouts, nor the emotional response of meeting with someone with a smile on their face.
+Ask about visiting a local Veteran Club!

 VI.
 Signage & Branding